 Please have praying people in the jail hold me before the throne of grace in this matter.
 I’m trying to remain in business and a radio field, manage my show, and also handle a complex legal conflict.
 I am getting ready, as God has ordained me and gifted me with this desire to fight in the court.

-Anybody can cut and paste my brief, as it is online as of April 1, 2020, at https://www.tntrafficticket.us/2020/04/arrested-without-warrant-yes-its-usually-illegal-and-heres-how-id-seek-dismissal/.
-You would have to know the facts of the case to determine if the remedy I propose is available.
-The question is whether the offense for which the inmate is confined is a misdemeanor and fitting the framework of “public offense” as described by the courts and the statute.
+Anybody can cut and paste my brief, as it is online at as of April 1, 2020, at https://tntrafficticket.us/2020/04/arrested-without-warrant-yes-its-usually-illegal-and-heres-how-id-seek-dismissal/ You would have to know the facts of the case to determine if the remedy I propose is available.
+The question is whether the offense for which the inmate is confined is a misdemeanor and fitting the framework of “public offense” as described by the courts.

 Motion for reversal and dismissal